goplus/gop/doc/goplus-vs-go.md

 Python is very popular today, but it's hard to call it an engineering language.
 Most people just take it as a tool for rapid prototyping.

 Is it possible to minimize the complexity of engineering and present it in a low-code form?
 Go+ hopes to explore a new path at this point.

+### Give a Star! ⭐

+If you like or are using Go+ to learn or start your projects, please give it a star.
+Thanks!